-A political science graduate of Yale University, Jeavons worked for the United States Agency for International Development (USAID) and Stanford University before devoting the past 36 years to the development of Biointensive techniques.
-He has been the recipient of the Boise Peace Quilt Award (1988), the Giraffe Award for public service (1989), the Santa Fe Living Treasure Award (1989) and the Steward of Sustainable Agriculture Award (2000).
-He has also been a nominee for the Noetic Sciences Altruism Award (1992), the World Food Prize (1993 and 1995) and the Pew Scholars Award in Conservation and the Environment (1995).
-In 1988, "Circle of Plenty," a PBS-TV documentary about Jeavons and his work, aired nationally.
-He is also one of those featured in “The Living Land” (1999), a PBS-TV documentary.
-Major publications have featured his work, including the New York Times, Washington Post, San Francisco Chronicle, Chicago Tribune and the Christian Science Monitor.
-His invitations to lecture have included China, Kenya, Russia, Bhutan, Nepal, Mexico and Canada.
+John has been honored to receive the Boise Peace Quilt Award (1988), the Giraffe Award for Public Service (1989), the Santa Fe Living Treasure Award (1989) and the Steward of Sustainable Agriculture Award (2000).
+He has also been nominated for the Noetic Sciences Altruism Award (1992), the World Food Prize (1993 and 1995) and the Pew Scholars Award in Conservation and the Environment (1995).
+In 1988, "Circle of Plenty," a PBS-TV documentary about Jeavons and his work aired nationally.
+He is also one of those featured in the PBS-TV documentary “The Living Land” (1999) and in the documentary film “Fall and Winter” (2013).